TylerAuer/fruit/README.md

 - Help overlay
 - Move fruit to bottom on mobile to avoid swipe-down refresh by accident
 - Store current positions in cookies so data isn't lost when user leaves or refreshes by accident
-- Guidance to point user towards data page after they submit
 - Improved fruit graphics, especially melons

 ### Data